 - Swallow whole with some water or other drink.

-- You may melt tablets in 1 teaspoon (5mL) of water.
+- You may melt tablets in 1 teaspoon (5 mL) of water.
 Stir until it looks milky and then add about 1 tablespoon (15 mL) of liquid.
 Water may be used but orange juice or milk may taste better.
 Do not use grapefruit juice or carbonated drinks.
 Have your child drink right away.
 Rinse cup with more water, orange juice, or milk and have your child drink.
 This can be done a few times to make sure the full dose has been given.

 - Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.

 - It is important that you do not miss or skip a dose of this drug during treatment.

 - Take a missed dose as soon as you think about it.